2018ik/2018ik.github.io/_wiki/2_corinthians_book.markdown

 7. The freeing Spirit frees from the bondage of letter and of the law (2 Cor.
 3:17).
 8. The transforming Spirit dispenses the divine life and nature into the believers to metabolically change them in their inner being (2 Cor.
 3:18).
 9. The transmitting Spirit transmits all the Christ is with the riches of the Triune God into the believers (2 Cor.
 13:14)

+### Ministries

+Second Corinthians reveals three aspects of the carrying out of God's New Testament economy: the ministry of the Spirit, the ministry of righteousness and the ministry of reconciliation.